prototypefund/iconet-Foundation-funkwhale/docs/developer_documentation/contribute/api.md

 Test files must target a module and follow the `funkwhale_api` directory structure.
 If you write tests for `funkwhale_api/myapp/views.py`, you should put them in `tests/myapp/test_views.py`.
 ```

 We provide utilities and fixtures to make writing tests as easy as possible.
-You can see the list of available fixtures by running `docker-compose -f dev.yml run --rm api pytest --fixtures`.
+You can see the list of available fixtures by running `sudo docker compose -f dev.yml run --rm api pytest --fixtures`.

 ### Factories